gbowne1/ProgrammerNotes/connect-to-psql.md

 - bgwriter_delay
 - maintenance_work_mem
 - effective_cache_size
+- random_page_cost
+- hba_file
+- ident_file
+- bgwriter_delay
+- bgwriter_lru_maxpages

+The important ones are listen_addresses, port and max-connection.
+You could ignore the rest. effective_cache_size should be 50-75% of total system RAM.

 You can use the `ALTER SYSTEM` command with some care taken, to change some behavior.

 Make sure you stop and/or restart PostgreSQL after applying changes.
 It's also wise to make a back up to restore to.

 ## Exiting psql